cloudfoundry/cc-api-v3-style-guide/README.md

 When pagination links contain a URL, they **MUST** be a JSON object with a field named `href` containing a string with the URL for the next page.

-The URL **should** include all query parameters required to maintain consistency with the original pagination request.
-For example, if the client requested for the collection to be returned in a specific order direction via a query parameter, then the pagination links should include the proper query parameter to maintain the requested direction.
+The URL **MUST** include all query parameters required to maintain consistency with the original pagination request.
+For example, if the client requested for the collection to be returned in a specific order direction via a query parameter, then the pagination links must include the proper query parameter to maintain the requested direction.

-The following query parameters **should** be used for pagination:
+The following query parameters **MUST** be used for pagination:

 * `page`: the page number of resources to return (default: 1)
 * `per_page`: the number of resources to return in a paginated collection request (default: 50)
 * `order_by`: a field on the resource to order the collection by; each collection may choose a subset of fields that it can be sorted by
-* `order_direction`: the direction to returned the ordered collection in;  valid values **should** be `asc` or `desc`
+* `order_direction`: the direction to returned the ordered collection in;  valid values **MUST** be `asc` or `desc`

 If there are additional pagination query parameters, the parameters **MUST** have names that conform to the acceptable [query parameter](#query-parameters) names.